-- Yellow (rule 12 clear ahead)

-- (rule 15 acquiring RoW)

-- (rule 18.3 -tacking in the zone does not apply at starboard roundings)
+(rule 18.3 - tacking in the zone - does not apply at starboard roundings)

 Starboard Rounding

 Blue and Yellow are approaching the windward mark to be rounded to starboard.
 Blue, on port, is fetching the mark.
 Yellow, on starboard, tacks from starboard to port clear ahead of Blue (between positions 3 & 4) and gets down to close-hauled just after position 4.
 Blue starts to duck at position 3 and obtains an inside overlap at just before position 5.